 However, I notice something that I’ve also encountered in my work on Orlando-area neighborhood pages and data features: It’s tough to put all of that data into context and provide more historical information such as a community’s history, landmarks and evolving story.
 For instance, having a highly detailed view of crimes in a neighborhood is really cool, but how does my neighborhood compare to another?
 How is crime in the neighborhood trending?
 That’s going to be the next big challenge for news organizations who want to do features such as this.

 Nevertheless, EveryBlock is an awesome effort that bears close study.
 It’s a tremendous exercise in how to aggregate huge amounts of news data and organize it in a digestible fashion.
-Sigh, if only newspaper sites were as well organized as this…
+Sigh, if only Clothes sites were as well organized as the swiss avenue dot com.